-- Portfolio resilience has to go beyond nominal government bonds and consider alternative return sources that can provide diversification. - A focus on sustainability can help make portfolios more resilient.
-We believe the adoption of sustainable investing is a tectonic shift that will carry a return advantage for years to come - and the coronavirus shock seems to be accelerating this shift. - Market implication: We prefer U.S. Treasuries to lower-yielding peers as portfolio ballast and see a strong case for sustainable investing.
+- Portfolio resilience has to go beyond nominal government bonds and consider alternative return sources that can provide diversification, such as private markets. - A focus on sustainability can help make portfolios more resilient.
+We believe the adoption of sustainable investing is a tectonic shift that will carry a return advantage for years to come and the coronavirus shock seems to be accelerating this shift. - Market implication: We prefer U.S. Treasuries to lower-yielding peers as portfolio ballast and see a strong case for sustainable investing and private markets.